 Here are some modifications you can make that might help the game be more fun for everyone:

-- Use an oversized racket or some kind of paddle with a big head and short handle.
+Jumbo size racket or paddle with a big head and short handle

-- Lower the net or don't use one.
+Lower the net or don't use one at all

-- Try Speedminton, which is a cross between badminton, tennis, and racquetball.
+Try Speedminton (cross between badminton, tennis, and racquetball)